stopsopa/chrome-extension-hm/extension/PRIVACY_JUSTIFICATIONS.md

 # Privacy Justifications for Chrome Extension

 ## Single Purpose Description
-This extension modifies HTTP request headers to enhance web interactions by adding custom headers to all outgoing web requests.
+Header Modifier is a powerful browser extension that allows you to customize HTTP request headers for all your web interactions.
+Whether you're a developer testing APIs, need to add authentication headers, or want to modify browser fingerprints, this tool gives you complete control over outgoing HTTP headers.

 ## Permissions Justifications